 Because of her early interest in politics, she has always questioned why some young people are interested and others could not care less, and what leads so many young people to adopt their parents’ partisanship and other values and others to reject these beliefs.
 These interests led her to focus most of her work on the study of political socialization.
 Again, likely because of her upbringing in a small town where she never really fit in, her work has examined political socialization in small communities.
 She is currently part of a team of researchers looking at the gendered dynamics of political development.
 They have asked hundreds of children across the United States to “draw a political leader.”
 They find that gendered political socialization begins at very young ages.
 Girls in the early grades (1-3) are just as interested in politics and more likely to draw women leaders; as they age, however, girls are less likely to draw women and become less interested in politics.

 She traces her interest in education politics to a college class.
 As a sophomore, she was assigned to read Jonathan Kozol’s Savage Inequalities in a class on contemporary political issues.
 As a fairly conservative, sheltered girl from a small town, this book (and the hundreds she’s read since) opened her eyes to the dramatic inequalities in opportunity in U.S. society.
-Her current work focuses on New Orleans schools, and her book on the subject will be available in Spring 2022.
+Her current work focuses on New Orleans schools, and her book on the subject came out in Spring 2022.
 Prof. Lay is particularly interested in the civic and political effects of the changes in governance after Hurricane Katrina.
 The system is now composed entirely of charter schools and parents must actively choose a school for their children.
 Contrary to most arguments, her book shows that the reforms were not entirely the result of a crisis, but were rather the product of intentional, incremental changes begun a decade before Katrina at the state and local level.
 The reforms largely excluded the voices of parents and teachers, and Black parents in particular have little trust in the system.

 In addition to her teaching and research, Prof. Lay has served in various administrative capacities.
 She was associate chair of the political science department for several years.
 In 2013, she created the Summer Minor in U.S. Public Policy and directed the program for seven years.
 In January 2019, she began serving as the Senior Associate Dean of Academic Affairs in the undergraduate college, Newcomb-Tulane College.
 In this role, she has seven direct reports and oversees a staff of about 30 people.
 She has been actively involved in the transition of programming for high-achieving students and international students.
 She also created the Office of Academic Integrity, which is working on both maintaining a fair process for students accused of academic misconduct and fostering a culture of academic honesty in all our work.
 Finally, Prof. Lay has helped to shepherd several programs aimed to improve Diversity, Equity and Inclusion for undergraduates at Tulane.